-Are Law Enforcement Careers Really Dangerous?
+Law Enforcement Careers and Danger

 Inevitably, some intrepid journalist will pick up on this and conclude that public support for police is based on the myth that the profession is dangerous.
 Is this really a correct conclusion?
 Are police worthy of the public support and sympathy they currently garner?

 The Link Between Police Work and Poor Health

 It's long been alleged by police unions and law enforcement professionals that policing can be dangerous to your health.
-Unfortunately, there hasn't been any hard data on the subject one way or the other...until now.
+There hasn't been any hard data on the subject one way or the other...until now.

 Why are so many officers depicted as Irish in movies and television?
 Because so many police officers were of Irish descent when the profession began in the mid-1800s.

-If you're interested in a career in law enforcement, make sure you don't fall into the trap of making assumptions based on popular culture and urban legends.
-Learn the truth and make an informed decision, and you're sure to find the perfect criminology career for you.
+If you're interested in a career in law enforcement, make sure you don't fall into the trap of assumptions that are based on popular culture and urban legends.
+Learn the truth, make an informed decision, and you'll find the perfect criminology career.